Nuitka/Nuitka/README.rst

    Support for this C11 is given with gcc 5.x or higher or any clang version.

-   The MSVC compiler doesn't do it yet.
-But as a workaround, as the C++03 language standard is significantly overlapping with C11, it is then used instead where the C compiler is too old.
-Nuitka used to require a C++ compiler in the past, but it changed.
+   The older MSVC compilers don't do it yet.
+But as a workaround, with Python 3.10 or older, the C++03 language standard is significantly overlapping with C11, it is then used instead.

 .. [#]